-Once a small, sleepy fishing village with a beautiful beach, Playa del Carmen – or Playa as it is now more commonly known – was first ‘discovered’ by independent travellers back in the 70’s, searching for an altogether less commercial, more authentic alternative to the rapidly growing fun-factory that is Cancun.
+Once a small, sleepy fishing village with a beautiful beach, Playa del Carmen – or Playa as it is now more commonly known – was first ‘discovered’ by independent travellers to the Yucatan Peninsula back in the 70’s, searching for an altogether less commercial, more authentic alternative to the rapidly growing fun-factory that is Cancun.

 Dispensing with large, glitzy hotels, accommodation in Playa del Carmen comprised small, simple hotels, either directly on the beach or set back parallel to the beach on what is now 5th Avenue.
 To complement these small hotels, a number of equally homely bars, restaurants and shops sprung up, all catering to the ubiquitous needs of the international back-packer.